palomachain/docs/src/guide/develop/quick-start/mint-egg.md

 This can be done in two simple steps.

 ### Get payload in Hex
-Use https://abi.hashex.org/ get the hex version here.
+Use this [online tool](https://abi.hashex.org/) get the hex version here.
 You'll need to pass in the following parameters:
 - Function - your function --> mint
 - Argument - Address --> Your ethereum address
 - Argument - Uint --> 1